ishanpranav/codebook/README.md

 Thanks to the depth and breadth of the Project Euler problem set, this repository has become home to a [diverse library](lib/) including mathematical functions as well as data structures and algorithms.
+Some of these solutions can also be used to solve [LeetCode](#leetcode) problems as well.

 ## Constraints